BT takes on BSkyB sport to protect broadband business

 BT, which is basing its studios on the London 2012 Olympic Park, has signed up for three years for the Premier League and believes its service will gain momentum as the season goes on.
 It has also taken a leaf out of BSkyB's sporting playbook by boosting its content by buying ESPN's UK operations and acquiring rights to English club rugby.

-BSkyB says its rights to English cricket, Formula One motor racing and Champions League football mean it remains a must-have service for British sports fans.
+BSkyB says its rights to English cricket, Formula One motor racing and Champions League soccer mean it remains a must-have service for British sports fans.

 It has seen off past threats but BT has deep pockets and big ambitions, making this clash one to watch.